 The Council on Selection may allow a student to complete one of the required courses in the fall semester before matriculating into the program in January.
 Any offers of admission will be contingent upon the successful completion of the required course.
 Once enrolled in the course, a student must submit a transcript to the Council on Selection showing this course in progress.
 A final transcript with the final grade in this course must also be submitted upon completion of the course.

 - The Medical College Admission Test is required.

 - A minimum MCAT score of 500 is required.

 - MCAT scores must have been earned within three years of the application deadline.

-- The latest MCAT score accepted for initial application review is the August 15 MCAT (in light of COVID-19 test cancellations).
+- The latest MCAT score accepted for initial application review is the July MCAT.

 - UMKC School of Medicine MCAT code: 808

 Admission to the School of Medicine is based on a combination of academic performance and potential to further develop the core competencies of the School of Medicine.
 The Council on Selection reviews a candidate’s personal characteristics and experiences, in addition to academic information.
 The Council reviews the candidate’s personal statement, co-curricular and health-related activities, letters of recommendation and results of the interview.
 There is no one component of the application that will guarantee a candidate an interview or an offer of admission.